Olive Webb: Awards

 In 2008, Webb received the New Zealand Order of Merit for services to people with intellectual disabilities, due to her work on deinstitutionalisation and the development of community mental health services.
 In 2018, Webb was given the Distinguished Service award by the Australasian Society for Intellectual Disability.

 Personal life

-Webb identifies as a lesbian.
+Webb is a lesbian.
 She entered a civil union with her long-time partner Carol Gurney in 2004.
 Webb was an organist for the St John's Church in Hororata until the organ was destroyed in the 2010 Canterbury earthquake.
 Since then, she has performed piano for the church, and sings in the Selwyn Community Choir.